-- Avoid stressing adult birds as they are brooding the eggs or adjusting their nests.
+- Avoid stressing adult birds when they are brooding the eggs or adjusting their nests.
 If the adults become too stressed, they may abandon the nest completely.

 - Keep a safe distance, using optics or zoom lenses only to examine the eggs.
-If the nest is out of reach and it is critical to see the eggs, use a long-handled mirror if possible, and minimize the amount of time in contact with the nest to minimize stress to the birds.
+If the nest is out of reach and it is critical to see the eggs, use a long-handled mirror if possible.
+Always minimize the amount of time in contact with the nest to minimize stress to the birds.

 Identifying bird eggs can be a challenge, but it is a great way to sharpen one's birding skills and learn even more about these fascinating creatures.